jakobhuerner/jakobhuerner.github.io/_posts/2021-01-06-sony_sel35f18f_review.md

 layout: post
 title:  Sony FE 1.8/35mm - My experiences
 categories: [Casual Photography Setup,]
-excerpt: My impressions with the Sony FE 1.8/35mm, for me a perfect everyday lens
+excerpt: My impressions of the Sony FE 1.8/35mm, which for me is a perfect everyday lens
 ---

 The following lines reflect my impressions on the Sony FE 1.8/35mm, which I use in combination with the Sony A7C.